-I said it was also worth noting that the receiving scheme had said although the date of the transfer form Mrs W signed showed 11 February 2021, its records indicated that it didn't receive the application until 23 March 2021.
+I said it was also worth noting that the receiving scheme had said that its records indicated that it didn't receive the application until 23 March 2021 (my understanding was the application form was signed in February 2021).

 I said on receipt of that 24 March 2021 request, I thought Aviva had acted reasonably in deciding that it should do something rather than merely process the other requests to transfer as a block transfer.
 I accepted this would have worked for the part of the group that hadn't already transferred - but not the first member who had requested earlier and transferred.
 And I thought if it was addressing that issue (or any other earlier transfers) I didn't think it was unreasonable to treat them all as one block transfer.